cybozu-go/usocksd/README.md

     usocksd can output access logs in structured formats including JSON.

+* Specific network interface

+    usocksd can be configured to use specific network interface for outgoing connections.

+    It is extremely useful if you want to send all traffic to VPN/Wireguard device or you have multiple network cards.

 * Multiple external IP addresses

     usocksd can be configured to use multiple external IP addresses